Arriving at Your Veterinary Practice Valuation: A Comprehensive Guide

 Why are Veterinary Practice Valuations Important?

-Needless to say, veterinary practices are attractive and in-demand investment opportunities.
+Needless to say, veterinary practices are attractive and an in-demand investment opportunity.
 If you’re a practice owner, you can make a pretty penny by selling your clinic, but only if your hospital meets the criteria buyers are looking for.
+Valuations for practices have more than doubled from 2015/16 to 2023 with corporate buyers paying 8-13x profit or EBITDA today compared to 5-6x in 2016.
+This means a hospital with $500,000 in profit likely sold for $2.5-3.0 million in 2016 and would sell today for about $6.0 million.
 In this guide, our team lifts the veil on veterinary practice valuations: why they matter, what they entail, how to determine your clinic’s worth, and more.

 Why Accuracy Matters

 Business appraisals vary significantly by sector – there is no “one-size-fits-all” approach, which is why choosing the right person to conduct your clinic’s valuation is crucial.
-The veterinary industry is a niche, standalone space that requires a unique appraisal methodology.
-Like our team at Ackerman Group, veterinary practice brokers who specialize in veterinary can make the most out of your practice’s sale.
-Our team knows how to evaluate assets like intangible goodwill and other value categories through the lens of a veterinary practice buyer, whereas a general business broker or attorney may not have the same insight.
+The veterinary industry is a niche, standalone space that requires a unique industry knowledge to provide an appropriate valuation.
+Like our team at Ackerman Group, veterinary practice brokers who specialize in the veterinary industry can help create the most value for you as you go through a practice sale process.
+Our team knows how the private equity backed corporate buyers of veterinary practices value these businesses, whereas a general business broker or attorney may not have the same insight.

 The bottom line: you don’t want any surprises when it comes time to sell.
-Partnering with an appraiser who has veterinary expertise will give you the most accurate estimate of value for your veterinary clinic.
+Partnering with an expert who has deep veterinary expertise will give you the most accurate estimate of value for your veterinary clinic.

 Veterinary Valuations are More Complicated Than You Think

-Every veterinary practice is different, and every practice has countless data points and features that factor into its final price tag.
+Every veterinary practice is different, and every practice has numerous data points and features that factor into its ultimate value.
 Take into account the ever-changing buyer’s market, and that’s why we don’t recommend using any readymade formulas or cookie-cutter “calculators” to appraise your veterinary practice.

 Our Co-CEO, Rich Lester, often says there’s an “art and science” to veterinary practice valuations.
 This is because your practice’s value is found through a combination of certain attributes (art) and hard numbers (science).
 Aside from your practice’s profitability, things like practice characteristics, macroeconomic factors, and buyer investment cycles all weigh into the ultimate purchase price multiple applied to your veterinary clinic.